bowlerhats/sigsharp/README.md

 3. Disposed value access handling

 Signals can be configured how to behave after they are disposed.
-By default they try to "rember" their last scalar value.
+By default they try to "remember" their last scalar value.

 4. Weak effect and weak computation support